Where to Find Samples For Your Beats: The Ultimate Guide

 I’m sure you’ve heard about the world’s largest video hosting site.

-What you might not know is that YouTube is filled with tons of great music that’s perfect for sampling.
+What you might not know is that YouTube is filled with tons of great music that’s perfect for Recreational Producers to sample.

 Finding samples on YouTube